ampproject/amphtml/README.md

 ## Contributing

-Please see [the CONTRIBUTING file](CONTRIBUTING.md) for information on contributing to the AMP Project, and [the DEVELOPING file](DEVELOPING.md) for documentation on the AMP library internals and [hints how to get started](DEVELOPING.md#starter-issues).
+We strongly encourage contributions from the community, whether it's reporting bugs, suggesting features or diving in and implementing changes to the AMP Project.
+Please see [the CONTRIBUTING file](CONTRIBUTING.md) for information on contributing to the AMP Project.

 ### Security disclosures